springernature/frontend-playbook/performance/font-loading.md

 ### Understand the different implementations available

-We highly recommend reading [Zach Leat's comprehensive guide](https://www.zachleat.com/web/comprehensive-webfonts/) to get a good understand of the different techniques available.
+We highly recommend reading [Zach Leat's comprehensive guide](https://www.zachleat.com/web/comprehensive-webfonts/) to get a good understanding of the different techniques available.
 There is also a good [follow-up article](https://css-tricks.com/the-best-font-loading-strategies-and-how-to-execute-them/) that summarises Zach's findings.

 ### Serve WOFF and WOFF2 font formats